Dredg

-In January 2018, the band announced that they had reunited and have since been writing material for their sixth studio album; they are planning to record the album in the winter of 2022.
+In January 2018, the band announced that they had reunited and have since been writing material for their sixth studio album; they were planning to record the album in the winter of 2022.
+However, as of 2025, this album hasn't been released.

 History

 Early years (1993–1998)

 While attending middle school in Los Gatos, Engles and Campanella started playing together.
 After they graduated to Los Gatos High School, older friends Hayes and Roulette joined the group.

 In a 2005 interview, when asked about the origin of the band's name, Campanella said, "It was so long ago that we named it I can't even remember.
 Honestly, we don't even like the name anymore.
 We mostly don't like the way it sounds.
 It doesn't roll off the tongue well."

 In 1996, Dredg recorded and released their first demos of original material, the Conscious EP, garnering them exposure as far away as Boston.
 Currently, very little information has ever been released about these demos.
 In 1997, they released what would become the early stages of their musical transition, the Orph EP.
 It includes the group's first instrumental track, "Orph".
 Additionally, the track "Kayasuma" shares its title with the name of the shaman in Leitmotifs liner notes for "Lechium".
 With the release, Dredg slowly built a name for themselves in the Bay Area, as well as on the East Coast, such as in Boston and New York.